-The buttery flavors in Chardonnay wine also come from the terroir (and the oak-barrels).
+While styles and variations are plenty, The buttery flavors in Chardonnay wine also come from the terroir (and the oak-barrels).
 Generally, wines from warmer regions will be oaked and turned into this style of wine, meaning low acidity.
 If you choose a wine from a warmer climate that is oaked, expect tropical fruits such as pineapple or mango.

 Cooler climates will have leaner wines with green apple and citrus notes.
 Some chardonnays are “unoaked” and are aged in stainless steel tanks.
 These wines will be lighter, medium bodied wines with fewer buttery flavors.

 Chardonnay is planted world-wide, in more than 40 countries and is the second most planted white wine grape (first place goes to Airen).
 This hearty grape can handle a variety of growing conditions, resulting a different styles of wine that can be produced.

 Well known regions include White Burgundy, Champagne, France, Northern Italy, Coastal Chile, Western Australia, Oregon, California, South Australia, Western Cape, Southern Italy, Argentina.

 Chardonnay is vital to Champagne production with dramatically different characteristics depending on the climate.
 Champagne winemakers look for the finesse and balance of acidity that it brings to the blend together.